AY2324S2-CS2103T-T17-3/tp/docs/DeveloperGuide.md

 * 3a.
 User enters an invalid command.
     * 3a1.
 FitBook alerts the user that the command is invalid and displays the correct format.
     * Use case ends.
 * 3b.
-User wants to remove a weight value.
+User wants to remove the latest weight value.
     * 3b1.
-If there are weight values to be removed, FitBook displays a success message.
-Else, FitBook displays an error message indicating that there are no weight values to be removed.
+If there is a weight value to be removed, FitBook displays a success message.
+Else, FitBook displays an error message indicating that there are no more weight value(s) to be removed.
     * Use case ends.

 <hr>